vtereshkov/umka-lang/doc/lang.md

 ### String type

-A string is a sequence of UTF-8 characters.
-Its length is not fixed at compile time and can change at run time due to concatenation by using the  `+` operator.
+A string is a sequence of UTF-8 characters terminated by the `'\0'` character.

 Syntax: